codio-templates/ThinkJava2/.guides/content/variables-and-operators-floating-point-numbers.md

 ```

 As a matter of style, you should always assign floating-point values to floating-point variables.
 The compiler won't make you do it, but you never know when a simple mistake will come back and haunt you.

+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch02/FloatingPoint.java java -cp code/ch02/ FloatingPoint )